AmniX/SDUI.kt/README.md

 ## 🧑‍💻 How This Repository Supports the Talk

 - **Live Playground**: Try real SDUI JSON, see instant preview updates, and experiment with validation and fallback mechanisms.
-- **Modular Design**: Each concept (parsing, validation, rendering, actions, state) is isolated for clarity and demo purposes.
+- **Modular Demo Code**: Each concept (parsing, validation, rendering, actions, state) is isolated for clarity and for demonstrating the talk material.
 - **Multi-platform Ready**: Demos run on Android, Desktop, iOS, and Web via Compose Multiplatform—showing how SDUI can unify UI logic across platforms.

 ---